 - Content quality: well-lit, high-resolution photos and videos.

 Once you’ve secured and accepted your spot, all that’s left to do is create content that meets the campaign guidelines.
-Social Native with give you dates and times for your to post and you’ll just post your image during that posting window.
+Social Native will give you dates and times for you to post and you’ll just post your image during that posting window.
 They will also provide hashtags that you need to use.
 Lastly, you’ll submit your image via your Social Native dashboard.